-Disconnection of a customer previously on an instalment payment plan means a residential customer whose supply was disconnected for failure to pay and who are, or who were within the previous 24 months, on an instalment payment plan.
+Disconnection of a customer previously on an instalment payment plan means a residential customer whose supply was disconnected for failure to pay and who is, or who was within the previous 24 months, on an instalment payment plan.

-Disconnection of a customer disconnected previously within the past 24 months means a residential customer whose supply was disconnected for failure to pay and who have been disconnected for failure to pay on one or more occasions within the previous 24 months.
+Disconnection of a customer disconnected previously within the past 24 months means a residential customer whose supply was disconnected for failure to pay and who has been disconnected for failure to pay on one or more occasions within the previous 24 months.